 John threatens Alma’s beliefs, and there can be a powerful attraction in such a threat, especially when she looks back at her lost youth.
 But what draws John to Alma is harder to explain, and at the center of the mystery.
 “Many’s the time I’ve looked across at the Rectory and wondered if it would be worth trying, you and me…” he tells her.

 That wistful sense of lost connection permeates every fiber of Summer And Smoke, giving it a haunting undertow.
-It’s not a subtle play, but Williams’s focus on the shifting tides of human feeling over the course of a brief period of time packs a wallop.
+It’s not a subtle play, but Williams’s focus on the shifting tides of human feeling over a brief period of time packs a wallop.
 Whenever Alma and John are confronting each other, there is an elemental power about them, whether they are glimpsed briefly in childhood:

 JOHN: Eternity.
 What is eternity?